How to Select Cable Assemblies

 A cable assembly is identified by the plugs and receptacles that are attached to the ends.
 The featured connectors are determined by the application for which the cable assembly was manufactured.
 The application may also determines the cable's dimensional and electrical specifications, as well as approvals and certifications.
 Suppliers offer cable assemblies for audio / video (A/V), automotive, imaging, radio frequency (RF), and telecommunications applications.
 There are also cable assemblies for personal computers (PCs), local area network (LAN) applications, and industrial control and instrumentation systems.
 Cordage, patch cords and cable extenders are types of cable assembly which may suit a variety of applications.

-Types Of Cable Assemblies
+Types of Cable Assemblies

 The various types of cable assembly may be grouped by application.